Finding a Black Mental Health Directory Isn’t Just About Convenience — It’s About Feeling Understood

 Why Use a Black Mental Health Directory?

 Finding the right culturally competent psychotherapist can feel overwhelming.
-A specialized mental health directory decided to listing Black therapists helps streamline your search by allowing you to:
+A specialized mental health directory decided to listing us Black therapists helps streamline your search by allowing you to:

 • Filter by race and cultural background